PhilipSchmid/echo-app/README.md

 - Source IP
 - Hostname
 - Listener name
+- HTTP version, HTTP method, and HTTP endpoint (HTTP and TLS listener only)
+- gRPC method (gRPC listener only)
-- Optionally, a customizable message, the (Kubernetes) node name and/or the HTTP request headers
+- Optionally, a customizable message, the (Kubernetes) node name, the HTTP request headers.

 The application supports multiple listeners and functionalities: